-(1) These amounts reflect the value determined by the Company for accounting purposes for these awards and do not reflect whether each NEO has actually realized a financial benefit from the awards.
+(2) These amounts reflect the value determined by the Company for accounting purposes for these awards and do not reflect whether each NEO has actually realized a financial benefit from the awards.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 Grant date fair value reported for stock awards in the form of RSUs and PSUs is calculated by multiplying the number of shares subject to the award by the closing price of the Company's Common Stock on the grant date.
-See Note 14, Share-Based Compensation, to the Company's audited financial statements for the fiscal year ended December 31, 2020, included in the Company's Annual Report on Form 10-K filed with the SEC on February 22, 2021, for a further discussion of the relevant valuation assumptions used in calculating grant date fair value.
-All stock option and RSU awards vest in four equal annual installments.
-Vesting of performance-based equity awards is subject to certain performance criteria being met over a three-year cumulative period.
+See Note 14, Share-Based Compensation, to the Company's audited financial statements for the fiscal year ended December 31, 2022, included in the Company's Annual Report on Form 10-K filed with the SEC on February 10, 2023, for a further discussion of the relevant valuation assumptions used in calculating grant date fair value.
+All equity awards vest in four equal annual installments.
+In addition to time requirements, in order for performance-based equity awards to vest, certain performance criteria must be met.